northeastern-datalab/resilience-responsibility-ilp/IJP_Finder/README.md

 This repository contains the code to generate DLP[RESIJP] for an arbitrary query and domain and run the generated DLP [Clingo](https://potassco.org/clingo/).
 We also include all our programs and output.

+The principles behind DLP[RESIJP] are described in Section 7.2 of our [SIGMOD Paper](https://doi.org/10.1145/3626715).

 # Description

 The core components of this repository are: